-Community

-Reinvestment Areas

-(CRAs) are designated

-zones where tax

-abatements are allowable on improvements

-made as a result of a

-business expansion or

-relocation project.
-Job

-creation is an additional

-requirement for participation in the Community

-Reinvestment Area program.
+Community Reinvestment Areas (CRAs) designated zones where tax abatements are allowable on improvements made as a result of a business expansion or relocation project.
+Job creation is an additional requirement for partici- Balloon festival at Liberty Park. pation in the Community Reinvestment Area program.